Anshuman-Shukla/microservices-demo/README.md

 Then created a docker-compose folder to run the kafka in docker

         docker-compose -f common.yml -f kafka_cluster.yml up
+To check if cluster is read we can use
+      kcat -L -b localhost:19092

+To concume from kafka
+    kcat -C -b localhost:19092 -t twitter-topic

       check if cluster is ready kafkacat -L -b localhost:19092
 2. Kafka-Model we are using Avro: To create the model using AVro